smorenburg/drone-shuttles-blog/README.md

 export PROJECT_NUMBER=$(gcloud projects list --filter "$(gcloud config get-value project)" --format "value(PROJECT_NUMBER)")
 ```

 **Step 2:** Fork the smorenburg/drone-shuttle-blog GitHub repository.
-Forking the repository is needed because of the
+Forking the repository is required because of the
 permissions that the Cloud Build GitHub App needs for `Step 9`.

 **Step 3:** Clone the smorenburg/drone-shuttle-blog GitHub repository and move into the directory.
 Cloning the repository requires